Goal 4 Overview

 Given the substantial contextual differences between state- and philanthropic-funded grant programs, the goals and support needed for each group is different.

 State-funded grant programs: These are typically defined in statute and administered by a designated state agency.
-The Colorado Lab is examining the data use requirements of state-funded grant programs across a variety of departments and has identified legislation as the key leverage point for change.
-We are developing guidance for legislators about how to structure grant programs to encourage grantee use of data for learning while right-sizing reporting for accountability.
+The Colorado Lab examined the data use requirements of state-funded grant programs across a variety of departments and identified legislation as the key leverage point for change.
+We developed guidance for legislators about how to structure grant programs to encourage grantee use of data for learning while right-sizing reporting for accountability.

 Philanthropic funders: Philanthropy has significantly more discretion about what they require of grantees.
 There is an appetite among some to reduce the burden on grantees while increasing grantee capacity.
-In partnership with Philanthropy Colorado and ResultsLab, we are adopting a community of practice (COP) approach to enhancing funder capacity to support grantees’ use of data for learning.
-The Colorado Partners in Evaluation community of practice convenes regularly to discuss how to use numbers and narratives to accelerate results in the sector.
+The Colorado Lab, in partnership with Philanthropy Colorado and ResultsLab, established a cross-system community of practice to support the collaboration needed to enhance how funders and grantees use data for learning.
+Since October 2024, Colorado Partners in Evaluation (CO-PIE) has convened regularly to discuss what conditions need to be in place to accelerate culture change in the sector.
+CO-PIE creates a psychologically safe meeting space to establish and sustain trust, understanding, and joint learning among funder and grantee partners.
+The ultimate goal of this effort is to build a culture where Colorado funders and grantees collaborate to learn from all kinds of data (numbers and narratives) to accelerate improved outcomes for Coloradans.

 Colorado Partners in Evaluation